Matterhorn Bobsleds: 1956–1970

 Imagineer Bob Gurr was responsible for designing the track plan and has said that it was the hardest project that he has ever worked on.
 He began working on the attraction in mid-1958 after finishing preliminary work on the Submarine Voyage.

 American Bridge Company was responsible for constructing the steel structure inside the Matterhorn.
 In 1936, they built the Bay Bridge that connects Oakland to San Francisco in California.

 The view to the northwest shows a corner of the now-defunct Junior Autopia, which would be replaced by both the Matterhorn and the Submarine Voyage attraction the following year.
 The Matterhorn opened on June 14, 1959, one of three major new Tomorrowland attractions to open that year.
 Built by coaster builder Arrow Development and WED Imagineering, it was the world's first tubular steel roller coaster.
 It consisted of a wood and steel infrastructure surrounded by man-made rock.
 Starting with the 1961 holiday season, a revolving star stood atop it.

 Trees could be seen on its sides; by making the trees at higher altitudes smaller, the Imagineers used forced perspective to augment the mountain's height.
 Waterfalls cascaded down its sides and frequently sprayed riders.
 Inside was a large, open space through which the bobsleds traveled.
 The peak had numerous holes in its exterior through which the bobsleds exited and re-entered, though the space within was not elaborately themed, with the infrastructure only minimally disguised as rock.
 The Skyway passed through the center of the mountain via a pair of openings on the Fantasyland and Tomorrowland sides.
 Skyway riders could see down into the Matterhorn's interior as they glided through.

+In May 1964, 15-year-old Mark Maples of Long Beach, CA was killed on the ride when he tried to stand up while the ride was in progress.
+He was thrown from the sled onto the track below, fracturing his skull and ribs and causing internal injuries, which he died from three days later.